Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Introduction

 The paper is structured as follows: In Section~\ref{section:Cahn--Hilliard intro} we introduce the bulk--surface Cahn--Hilliard system with dynamic boundary conditions, which will be the basis of our discretization and in Section~\ref{section:Notation} we formulate some notation, preliminaries and assumptions.
-In Section~\ref{section:Discretization CH} we introduce the full discretization in space by bulk--surface finite elements, and in time by the $q$-step backward difference method and in Section~\ref{section:MainResult} we state and discuss our main convergence result.
-Section~\ref{section:ContPertProblem} illustrates the main line of proof for the stability estimates by an error estimate for a closely related continuous perturbation problem.
+In Section~\ref{section:Discretization CH} we introduce the full discretization in space by bulk--surface finite elements, and in time by the $q$-step backward difference method and in Section~\ref{section:MainResult} we state and discuss our main convergence result, while in Section~\ref{section:BS - Poincare-wirtinger} we state the bulk--surface Poincar\'e--Wirtinger inequality.
 In Section~\ref{section:Stability} we establish the stability estimates, Section~\ref{section:Consistency} is devoted to the consistency analysis, and Section~\ref{section:MainProof} will combine these results to prove our main result.
-Finally in Section~\ref{section:Generalization} we outline how these strategies can be adapted to other mass conserving problems and in Section~\ref{section:NumericalExperiments} we present some numerical experiments to illustrate and complement our theoretical results.
+Finally in Section~\ref{section:Generalization} we demonstrate how these strategies can be adapted to other mass conserving problems, by proving optimal-order fully discrete error estimates for the Cahn--Hilliard equation on evolving surfaces.
+In Section~\ref{section:NumericalExperiments} we present some numerical experiments to illustrate and complement our theoretical results.